jscho13/personal_site/money/_posts/2016-10-18-budgeting-tips.md

 ---
 layout: post
-title:  "The Key to Building An Effective Budget"
+title:  "The Trick To Hitting Your Budget"
 date:   2016-10-18 22:03:00 -0400
 categories: budgeting
 ---
-### Giving every dollar a job
-One of the key tricks to effective budgeting is making sure you budget every dollar, also known as a zero-based budget.
+### Zero-Based Budget
+Zero-based budgeting is where you give every dollar a job.
+That means the total you earn is the total you spend.
+It's one of the key tricks to create a budget that stays focused.

-A common mental trap is believing unbudgeted money will automatically go into savings.
-While it's possible to respect your budgets limit, psychologically it's easy use the extra as a crutch.
-I found the brain is primed to spend more on top of going over budget when all of your money isn't tasked!
-Saving leftovers can be difficult, and you may find the leftover 200 dollars that were for your savings can quickly turn into some extra spending money.
+A common mental trap is that unfocused money turns into money saved.
+While it's possible to respect your budgets limit, it's easy to squander unbudgeted money.
+I found myself primed to spend even after going over budget when all of my money wasn't.
+Saving money can be difficult, and you may find the money you meant to save turn into extraneous spending money.

 In my early 20's I made the critical mistake of not giving every dollar a job.
-I would convince myself it's okay to spend a little bit more since I always had that extra cash padding.
-I would love to splurge on concert tickets, alcohol, and things to keep the party going.
-The extra cash that I thought would go into my savings would disappear like magic.
-Once I nailed down my extra cash towards better [investments][investing-money], I found myself consistently hitting my budget.
+I would tell myself it's okay to spend a bit outside of my means since I had a little cash padding anyways.
+Splurging on concert tickets, alcohol, and smokes became justified.
+Overnight money that could should have gone into my savings would evaporate.
+Once I slimmed down my spending and put it towards better [investments][investing-money], I found myself consistently hitting my budget.

 ### So now what?
 Take time now to assess your budget and look at any gaps.
-Have money you haven't budgeted yet?
+Are there places you've where you spend more and or spend less?
+Not sure what to do with hard saved money?
 The job isn't finished.
-Some common options are a savings account, a [nest egg][building-a-nest-egg], or 401k/IRA's.
-There's a big difference between money though of as unbudgeted "savings" versus money goes specifically towards savings.
+Some common options are a savings account, a [nest egg][building-a-nest-egg], and 401k/IRA's.

+> There's a big difference between unfocused money and money that goes straight towards savings.

-Going over and under (if you're lucky!) budget happens all the time.
-No one can predict their monthly spending on the dot.
-But making sure all of your money is going somewhere goes a long way in your path to building wealth.
-Going over and under your budget is natural, but knowing all of your money has a delegated task goes a long way to keeping you focused and preventing overspending.
+Going over and under (if you're lucky!) budget always happens.
+But making sure all of your money is going to a specific place does a lot towards building wealth.

 [building-a-nest-egg]: http://money.josephscho.com/money/building-a-nest-egg
 [investing-money]: http://money.josephscho.com/money/beginners-guide-to-investing